St George Steam Packet Company: Subsequent operations

 The St George Company determined to continue its operations between Liverpool and Douglas however the vessels tasked with operating the schedule, the Prince Llewellyn and the Orinoco were deemed to be well below the standard which had been set by the Isle of Man Steam Packet Company.
 The Prince Llewellyn when running for Peel in a gale was almost wrecked off the Calf of Man, and on 13 December 1830 she collided with the Mona's Isle in Douglas Harbour and badly damaged herself resulting in repairs having to be undertaken.
-Consequently, transportation of the mail was undertaken by the Mona's Isle until the end of January 1831 when the Vale of Clywd or the St Winifred resumed the contract for the St George Steam Packet Company.
+Consequently, transportation of the mail was undertaken by the Mona's Isle until the end of January 1831 when the Vale of Clwyd or the St Winifred resumed the contract for the St George Steam Packet Company.
 This however was terminated at the end of February 1831 due to deteriorating financial returns as it was considered that undertaking a sailing with mail only was not worth while, as by this time passengers had given up using this unreliable service.
 It was cheaper to pay the Mona's Isle to bring the mail and the St George Steam Packet Company ceased its operations to the Isle of Man.

-So ended the St George Steam Packet's Douglas - Liverpool service.
+So ended the St George Steam Packet's Douglas – Liverpool service.
 However, these were not the last call at the Isle of Man by the Group's ships, as in subsequent years other steamers made occasional calls.

 As can be seen the story of operations of the St George Steam Packet to the Isle of Man is very complicated, more so than any other operator.
-The winter boat employed by the Company between Liverpool and Douglas was the St David and not the Prince Llewellyn, and the events concerning the St David are important but ultimately had little direct influence on the early developments.
-Certainly the St George Company did not pioneer steamship services to the Isle of Man, as numerous services, such as those offered by George Langtry between 1822-1824 and from 1828-1830, the Mersey and Clyde Steam Navigation Company 1824-1831 and the Carlisle and Liverpool Steam Navigation Company 1826-1831 were also available during the period.
+The winter boat employed by the company between Liverpool and Douglas was the St David and not the Prince Llewellyn, and the events concerning the St David are important but ultimately had little direct influence on the early developments.
+Certainly the St George Company did not pioneer steamship services to the Isle of Man, as numerous services, such as those offered by George Langtry between 1822 and 1824 and from 1828 to 1830, the Mersey and Clyde Steam Navigation Company 1824–1831 and the Carlisle and Liverpool Steam Navigation Company 1826–1831 were also available during the period.

 The St George Steam Packet Company continued operations until 1843, when it was reconstructed, the Cork Steamship Company taking over its various operations and seven of its steam ships.